What to Expect

 Sunday is traditionally when Episcopalians gather for worship.
 The principal weekly worship service is the Holy Eucharist, also known as: the Lord's Supper, Holy Communion, or Mass.
 In most Episcopal churches, worship is accompanied by the singing of liturgical, meaning that the congregation follows service forms and prays from texts that change across different times of the year.
 These seasons gives worship a rhythm that becomes comforting and familiar to the worshipers, such as Advent, the Epiphany, Ash Wednesday, Lent, Holy Week, Maundy Thursday, Good Friday, Holy Week, Easter, and Pentecost,

-For the first-time visitor, liturgy may be exhilarating or confusing.
-Services may involve standing, sitting, kneeling, sung or spoken responses, and other participatory elements that may provide a challenge for the first-time visitor.
-However, liturgical worship can be compared with a dance: once you learn the steps, you come to appreciate the rhythm, and it becomes satisfying to dance, again and again, as the music changes.
+At each service an All Saint's Bulletin is provided that contains the liturgy and music.
+Services may involve standing, sitting, kneeling, sung or spoken responses, and other participatory elements.
+Liturgical worship can be compared with a dance: once you learn the steps, you come to appreciate the rhythm, and it becomes satisfying to dance, again and again, as the music changes.

 The Holy Eucharist